What do different Dip Liquids mean for you?

 Our Low Odor Dip Base and Dip Top

 These come in a White plastic bottle and contain A-Cyanoacrylate, an ingredient that is formulated for quick dry time and is also an ingredient in Super Glue.
+We began selling these in 2025.
+The Dip Top does require activator to dry, much like our Original Formula does, but the instructions for application differ.

 While there is always an allergy risk for any substance that is used for nail products, you can have a reaction to one of the ingredients or to all of the ingredients.
 Additionally, those sensitive to super glue (which is almost always made with Cyanoacrylate) will be sensitive to any of these dip liquids, since all of these contain this ingredient.
 "Dip Flu" is a symptom some will get when inhaling the fumes from certain liquids containing irritants containing any acrylates.
 To avoid the symptoms of feeling like you have the "flu" after dipping, you should always dip in a well ventilated area with a fan blowing away from your face and while using a respirator mask.